| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 of, ‘I don’t want to look there anymore’.
 This

+is just the place I happen to be.
+What will you do next?
 I’m going through the phase of not being sure what my next

 big interest is going to be.
 Let’s take the worst case scenario